yacineaaddi/React-Task-Tracker/README.md

 ## Technologies Used

-- HTML: For structuring the web content.
+- HTML : For structuring the web content.

-- CSS: For styling the application.
+- CSS : For styling the application.

-- JavaScript: For implementing dynamic functionalities.
+- JavaScript : For implementing dynamic functionalities.

-- React: For building the user interface components.
+- React : For building the user interface components.

 ## Folder Structure